The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 We also love the English muffins.

-I mean, we're gonna try all this.
+I mean we're going to try all this stuff.

 This is too much for me.